bgaldrikian/homogeneous_closest_point/README.md

 // FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS
 // IN THE SOFTWARE.
 ```

-## Citations

-[1] "A Unified Closest Point and Linear Optimization Algorithm,"
-B. Galdrikian.
-(To be published.)